Explore Nova Scotia: what to see, what to eat and where to stay

 Getting here and more information

-Usually there are direct flights from London Heathrow with Air Canada (although these are suspended at the time of writing due to the Boeing 737 Max planes being grounded), with the best alternative flights going via Toronto.
+Usually there are direct flights from London Heathrow with Air Canada, with the best alternative flights going via Toronto.
 Westjet offers a seasonal service with direct flights from April to October, from London Gatwick to Halifax.

 It is also possible to get to or from Halifax by train from Montréal on Via Rail's The Ocean sleeper train.
 Read our review of the service here.